Create new LQA model

 What can you do?

-To make your choice: Click the My computer or the Remote radio button.
+To make your choice: Click the My computer or the Online radio button.

 You cannot choose another server here.
-To create the LQA model on another server: Close this window.
+To create the resource on another server: Close this window.
 Choose the other server at the top of the Resource Console.
 Click Create new again.

 - Type a name in the Name box.
 The name must be unique on your computer - or on the server where you're creating it.

 - Describe the purpose of the LQA model in the Description box.
 Never leave it empty: think of the other people who may need to use this LQA model, too.

 When you finish